sjatin050/FullStack_Project_SpringReact/README.md

 </br>
 --> A user has Either of the 2 access i.e. ADMIN or USER .
 </br>
-  --> A ADMIN can regitser new user and can edit details of customer whereas a ADMIN can only see details of Customer.
+  --> A ADMIN can regitser new user and can edit details of customer whereas a USER can only see details of Customer.

 ## Demonstrating The Site flow